 Manual vs. Programmable Thermostats

 Although you can certainly make adjustments to your home's temperature by manually adjusting the thermostat, it's not the best way.
 If you get busy and forget, your air conditioner will pump out cool air all day when no one is home, or stay on all night when it's not necessary.
-A programmable thermostat allows you to choose the time of day for each adjustment and many also allow for remote adjustments through an app.
+A programmable, or smart thermostat, allows you to choose the time of day for each adjustment and many also allow for remote adjustments through an app.

 Benefits of Thermostat Adjustments

 Time of day adjustments to your thermostat will not only keep you and your family cooler and more comfortable but also offer some other key benefits.

 Save on Energy Bills

 Experts agree that controlling your thermostat is a fantastic way to save energy and reduce your energy bills in the summer months.
 A simple adjustment of between 7°-10°F for 8 hours a day from your unit's normal setting can actually save you as much as 10% annually on your heating and cooling bills.
 You'll see less fluctuation between your monthly bills as well so you can keep your budget under control, no matter the weather.

 Protect the Environment

 Every time you turn on your air conditioner, consider the impact it has on the natural environment around you.
 Fossil fuels must be burnt in order to produce the electricity required to run your unit.
 In turn, emissions such as carbon dioxide are released into the atmosphere, contributing to global warming and other environmental issues.
 Only using the AC when necessary and minding the temperature help mitigate these problems.